Quantum Radiometric Calibration

-The emerging field of quantum technologies requires unity-gain photodiodes with greater 99\% quantum efficiency for continuous-wave light in the range of a few 10 mW.
-A prominent example is the planned European gravitational wave observatory, the Einstein Telescope (ET), which is intended to exploit 10-dB squeezed light at 1550 nm for its low-frequency detector.
-Another prominent example is the optical quantum computer based on the continuous variables $X$ and $Y$ \cite{Fukui2022}. .
-1550 nm is the favoured wavelength \cite{Larsen2019,Konno2024,Larsen2025}.
-Without high-efficiency photo diodes, the required fault tolerance cannot be achieved \cite{Larsen2025}.\\ We calibrated the presumably best photodiodes for 1550\,nm on the market ({\it Laser Components}) to a detection efficiency of just $(97.20\!\!\;\pm\!\!\;0.37)\%$ (and a corresponding quantum efficiency of $(96.9\!\!\;\pm\!\!\;0.4)\%$).
-These values are insufficient for optical quantum computers and for the current design of the low-frequency detector of ET.
+In conclusion, we calibrated the presumably best photodiodes for 1550\,nm on the market ({\it Laser Components}) to a detection efficiency of just $(97.20\!\!\;\pm\!\!\;0.37)\%$.
+This value is insufficient for optical quantum computers based on the continuous variables $X$ and $Y$ \cite{Larsen2019,Fukui2022,Konno2024,Larsen2025} and for the current design of the low-frequency detector of the Einstein Telescope (ET), which is intended to exploit 10-dB squeezed light at 1550\,nm.
 The ball is now in the manufacturers' court. \\ The QRC method presented in detail and used here has several unique features compared to established methods.
 It uses only Heisenberg's uncertainty principle and the photoelectric effect.
-No direct current (DC) signals are used for calibration, but rather noise power at relevant measurement frequencies.
-QRC is suitable for determining quantum efficiencies that depend on the measurement frequency.
+Noise powers at the relevant measurement frequency are used for calibration.
+QRC is thus suitable for determining quantum efficiencies that depend on the measurement frequency.
 We have shown that absolute calibration with an uncertainty of only 0.37\% is possible with squeezed vacuum states in the achievable 10 dB range.
 Squeeze lasers of this quality are commercially available \cite{NoisyLabs}.
-The QRC method represents an important technology for the realisation of fault-tolerant optical CV quantum computers.
+The QRC method represents an important tool for the realisation of fault-tolerant optical CV quantum computers.\\